Mary Ansell (actress): Divorce and second marriage

 In 1907, Ansell met Gilbert Cannan who aspired to be a writer and came to work with Barrie on an anti-censorship campaign.
-Cannan had been courting sculptress Kathleen Bruce but was heartbroken when the latter accepted Robert Falcon Scott’s marriage proposal.
+Cannan had been courting sculptor Kathleen Bruce but was heartbroken when the latter accepted Robert Falcon Scott's marriage proposal.
 He turned to the Barries for comfort and became very close to Ansell, leading to an affair, despite the 20-year difference in age.

 When Barrie learned of the affair in July 1909, he demanded that she end it, but she refused.
 To avoid the scandal of divorce, he offered a legal separation if she would agree not to see Cannan any more, but she still refused.
 Barrie sued for divorce on the grounds of infidelity, but in the course of divorce proceedings, it was revealed the marriage had been unconsummated.
 The decree nisi was granted in October 1909.
 Ansell and Cannan married the following year and in 1913 they moved to a disused tower mill in Hawridge, Buckinghamshire, Hawridge Windmill.

 Her marriage to Cannan was not a happy one as Cannan suffered a mental breakdown and was unfaithful; he had an affair with their maid Gwen Wilson, who became pregnant.
 In 1917, Ansell left Cannan and found herself in straitened circumstances.
 She was working for the war effort rolling bandages and packing medical supplies when Barrie came to find her and offered financial help, giving her an annual allowance which carried on until his death in 1937.
 She was left a bequest of £1,000 and an annuity of £600 in his will.